tankangliang/tp/docs/UserGuide.md

 ### Adding notes for a country: `country note add`

-Adds a note that will be associated with the country which corresponds to the given country code.
+Adds a note that will be associated with the country corresponding to the country code supplied.

 Format: `country note add c/COUNTRY_CODE nt/NOTE_STRING [t/TAG]...`